Riimu/Kit-PHPEncoder/README.md

   * The encoder does not detect variable references.
 Each reference is traversed as if it was any other variable.
-  * In order to avoid infinite loops on recursive array, maximum depth can be set using `setMaxDepth($depth)`.
+  * In order to avoid infinite loops on recursive arrays or objects, maximum encoding depth can be set using `setMaxDepth($depth)`.
 This defaults to 20.
     Setting it to false disables the limit.
   * The library does not handle resources.
 If resource is encountered, the library will throw an exception.
   * When encoding arrays, the output will omit any unnecessary numeric keys.
     Thus [0=>'a',1=>'b'] will output['a','b'].
-However, the order of elements is maintained.
+However, the order of elements is preserved.
 Thus, [1=>'b',0=>'a'] will ouput [1=>'b',0=>'a'].
 When `setAlignKeys($state)` is set to true, keys will not be omitted.
   * The library uses PHP_EOL as the end of line character (depends on system)
-  * Precision may be lost when using float values.
-This is simply due to the fact that binary to decimal conversion may not be accurate with fractions.
-  * Some accuracy may be gained by setting `setBigIntegers($state)` to true, which attempts to encode floats as integers if they do not have fractions.
-  * Float type is maintained using `(float)` cast when the number would otherwise be parsed as an integer.
+  * Special care should be taken when encoding objects and floats.
+See below for notes about encoding these types.
   * Due to being PHP 5.4 library, the outputted arrays will use short array notation, i.e. "[" and "]".